 After posting the contract notice, Suffolk County Council held a Supplier Engagement event in July 2015 to give local firms the opportunity to meet members of their procurement team to discuss the details of the framework agreement and ask any questions they might have about the tender process.

 David Marshall, Business Development Manager at Constructionline said, “We joined Suffolk County Council on the day to provide suppliers with guidance on the requirements of PAS 91 and advice on maintaining up-to-date information in the run-up to the submission process for the framework agreement.”

 “We received 45 PQQ submissions for our framework opportunity, of which only 2 firms were not registered with Constructionline,” explained Martin Jennings.
 To reduce the admin burden in their procurement process, Constructionline handled the assessment of the non-registered suppliers, for a small fee, as a part of our One-Off Assessment Service.
 Martin added, “I took advantage of Constructionline’s offer to undertake the assessment of these suppliers.
 This provided us with the security that all of the tender submissions had been assessed in the same way and allowed us to carry out other tasks within our tight procurement timescale.

 “Throughout the procurement process, we received positive feedback from firms regarding our use of Constructionline, with many commenting on how much easier they found our procurement process in comparison to that of other organisations.”

-Suffolk County Council continues use Constructionline in the management of their construction framework, utilising the system functionality to ensure that their chosen suppliers still meet the core requirements set out within PAS 91.
+Suffolk County Council continues to use Constructionline in the management of their construction framework, utilising the system functionality to ensure that their chosen suppliers still meet the core requirements set out within PAS 91.
 Martin explained, “Constructionline monitors the status of our suppliers’ credentials for us.
-They alert us when any of their certificates or accreditations have expired and notify us when they have been renewed - a valuable asset in the management of our supplier data.”
+They alert us when any of their certificates or accreditations have expired and notify us when they have been renewed – a valuable asset in the management of our supplier data.”